Murdalay/bem-core/common.docs/reference/reference.en.md

         attrs()({ href: this.ctx.url })
     )
 ```
-Arbitrary sub-predicate `this.ctx.url` will evaluates to true when the `url` field will be set in input data.
+The arbitrary sub-predicate `this.ctx.url` evaluates to true if the `url` field is set in the input data.
 In this case a template body will be executed.
 ***

 <a name="body"></a>